Birthday Party Entertainment, Philadelphia PA

 9) Decaffeinate.
 I've worked tea parties where they served full-caffeine tea and it showed.

 10) As the magician departs, use an upcoming activity such as cake, pizza, or games.
 This reduces disappointment over the magician leaving.
-Click here for coloring pages for your party.

 I hope this advice is helpful.